Competitive Pricing Intelligence

 Why does the Analyst use Opus instead of Sonnet?+

 The Analyst receives all competitor research profiles in a single aggregate call and must perform cross-competitor pattern recognition — identifying market-wide trends, detecting coordinated moves, assessing pricing position shifts, and generating strategic recommendations.
-This requires the reasoning depth of Opus 4.6.
-The Researcher uses Sonnet 4.6 because per-competitor research is a classification task (signal taxonomy + confidence), not a strategy task.
+This requires the reasoning depth of the primary reasoning model.
+The Researcher uses the analysis model because per-competitor research is a classification task (signal taxonomy + confidence), not a strategy task.

 How many competitors can it monitor?+